-Raspberry plants generally ship from December – May.
+Raspberry plants generally ship from December – April.

-This cultivar prefers sun and well-drained, moderately fertile soil, but unlike most other red raspberries does not require a cold winter and gradual spring to produce good fruit.
+This cultivar prefers sun and well-drained, moderately fertile soil, but unlike most other red raspberries, does not require a cold winter and gradual spring to produce good fruit.
 Fruits are borne on second-year canes; prune these canes to the ground in fall to make room for next year’s producing canes.
 The tall canes may need training to a fence or trellis.
 Like all red raspberries, this cultivar makes a rewarding plant for the culinary garden.

 Note: It is best to not plant Red, Gold or Purple raspberries within 75-100 feet of Black raspberries.
 Black raspberries may be more susceptible to viral diseases carried by aphids to and from nearby raspberry plants.